QIICR/dcmqi-guide/user_guide/docker.md

 $ docker run qiicr/dcmqi itkimage2segimage --help
 ```

+The Dockerfile for `qiicr/dcmqi` is available in the main repository of `dcmqi` [here](https://github.com/QIICR/dcmqi/blob/master/Dockerfile).
+It does not rely on any proprietary or non-open-source components.

-### Shared directory between Docker container and host
+## Shared directory between Docker container and host

 Docker containers cannot directly access the filesystem of the host.
-In order to pass files as arguments to the dcmqi converter and to access files that converters create, an extra step is required to specify which directories will be used for file exchange using the `-v` argument:
+In order to pass files as arguments to the `dcmqi` converter and to access files that converters create, an extra step is required to specify which directories will be used for file exchange using the `-v` argument:

 ```
 -v <HOST_DIR>:<CONTAINER_DIR>